JohnEBoyBaby/i.Q/README.md

 VERILY I TELL YOU "CHILDREN" are "THE GREATEST" in the Kingdom of HEAVEN.
 MATTHEW 18:3

 WHAT'S MY NAME ..?
 TRUTH.
 SAY MY NAME ..!
 TRUTH.
 WHO I AM IS ..?
 TRUTH.
 SAY 'his' name too ..!
-ADEEP JOUDEH ..!
+ADEEB JOUDEH ..!
 SAY 'her' name too ..!
 LI YEONA ..!
 TRUTH.
 ACCEPT NO IMITATION.
 TRUTH.

 ...
 FOR THE DISTANCE IF NECESSARY ... https://www.youtube.com/watch?v=XpPqZRYAuCM&t=168s ...
 THEN I WILL WHOOP 'him' ..!